trivago's Privacy Notice

 13. Data transmission

-When we use service providers who process data outside the EU/EEA, we use appropriate safeguards such as standard data protection clauses adopted by the EU, an EU adequacy decision or the US Privacy Shield to transfer and process your personal data outside of the EU.
+When we use service providers who process data outside the EU/EEA, we use appropriate safeguards such as standard data protection clauses adopted by the EU, or an EU adequacy decision to transfer and process your personal data outside of the EU.

 14. Data security